Battery-Intelligence-Lab/galv/documentation/AdministrationGuide.md

 ## Creating users
 User accounts for the galvanalyser app are created by creating users in postgres and assigning them the `normal_user` role.
 Users should be assigned a password.

-There are many GUI and commandline tools for interacting with postgres servers.
+There are many GUI and command line tools for interacting with postgres servers.
 PgAdmin is one such GUI tool and it provides a GUI to create login roles.
 There is documentation elsewhere on the internet describing how to do so.
-If you wish to use SQL to create users, the README for this project includes example SQL commands to create users called `alice` and `bob` in the `Setting up for the first time` section.
+If you wish to use SQL to create users, [FirstTimeQuickSetup.md](./FirstTimeQuickSetup.md) includes example SQL commands to create users called `alice` and `bob` in the **Setting up user accounts**` section.

 ## Creating harvester database credentials
 Creating accounts to let harvesters connect to the database is done exactly the same way as creating users except that instead of assigning the account the `normal_user` role they are assigned the `harvester` role.
+Step 1 in the **Setting up the Harvesters** section of [FirstTimeQuickSetup.md](./FirstTimeQuickSetup.md) has example SQL will create a user with the appropriate permissions.
+You will want to change the password and possibly the user name.
+The database already has a `harvester` role defined with the appropriate permissions for a harvester user.
+The final GRANT statement of the example SQL gives the new user the appropriate permissions.

 ## Configuring harvesters (database)